Moethantko/drawing-app/README.md

-# React TypeScript Todo App
+# React TypeScript STEM Sims Exercise

-This app was created for the STEM Sims Front-end Assessment.
+This app was created for the STEM Sims Front-end Exercise.
 ## Run the App

 Install dependencies: